February 13, 2022

 So there are at least two sermons in today's text.
 One comforting and one possibly discomforting.
 Blessed indeed is the preacher with the courage to preach both.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 249-250.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 249-250; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 6:17-26 (NRSV)